jrad77/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

-The first image might be difficult to classify because ...
+The first image might be difficult to classify because it is at a skewed angle and has strong background features behind it.
+The second image is kind of noisy at full resolution and gets much worse when scaled down to 32x32.
+The third image may be difficult because the sign is worn out and has additional elements on it.
+The fourth image is also has some wear on it.
+Finally, the fifth sign is fairly clear, but the network has been trained on  very similar looking signs in different classes as well.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The code for making predictions on my final model is located in the twelth cell of the Ipython notebook.
+The code for making predictions on my final model is located in the twelfth cell of the Ipython notebook.

 Here are the results of the prediction: